 VET in Schools Terms and Conditions

-Australian Institute of Personal Trainers (AIPT) and Foundation Education are both Registered Training Organisations (RTO Code: 32363 and 22557) under the Australian Skills Quality Authority (ASQA).
-This ensures we comply with the standards of the VET Quality Framework and Standards for Registered Training Organisations (RTOs) 2015 at all times.
+Foundation Education is a registered training organisation (RTO Code: 22557) under the Australian Skills Quality Authority (ASQA).
+This ensures that we comply with the standards of the VET Quality Framework and Standards for Registered Training Organisations (RTOs) 2015 at all times.

 The principles of natural justice and procedural fairness are incorporated at all levels of our operation.
-As RTOs, our course policies and procedures meet the requirements and stipulations of all Commonwealth, State and/or Territory Legislation relevant to our scope of operation.
+As an RTO, our course policies and procedures meet the requirements and stipulations of all Commonwealth, State, and/or Territory Legislation relevant to our scope of operation.

-AIPT and Foundation Education are committed to delivering fair, reasonable, and ethical dealings in all of its undertakings including:
+As an RTO, Foundation Education is committed to delivering fair, reasonable, and ethical dealings in all of our undertakings, including: